-There is still the old fashion non-written rule, that you are not share your earnings with peers, family or friends.
+There is still the old fashion, non-written rule, that you are not share your earnings with peers, family or friends.
 It isn’t illegal to do so.

-I often wonder if this is a factor that plays a part of the overall gender pay gap.
+I often wonder if this is a factor that plays a part of the overall gender pay gap?
 Early on in my career, I was able to witness first hand my male counterpart who joined the same organsiation as me, on the same day, on the same salary within 6 months start to earn a higher salary and received a bigger bonus.
 We still did the same job.
 I count myself lucky that I was able to have that confidential and trusted conversation with him and I was able to use that information in the correct way.
-Although that company didn’t give me a success story, however to this day – I am no longer afraid to ask to be measured on male peers and that I am given the same opportunity as my male colleague next to me.
+Although that company didn’t give me a success story, however to this day – I am no longer afraid to ask to be measured against my male peers and that I am given the same opportunity as my male colleague next to me.

 I also have a couple of select, trusted friends, where we share our career values, stories and salaries.
-It is almost a way to benchmark ourselves to ensure we are earning the right money, for our career status and for long term growth.
+It is almost a way to benchmark ourselves to ensure we are earning the right money, for our career status and for our long term growth.

-As a disclaimer, I am not saying you should shout from the rooftop your salary, but find allies to discuss this matter which in turn I believe help empower you as in fact your friend too,
+As a disclaimer, I am not saying you should shout from the rooftop your salary.
+But find allies to discuss this matter which in turn I believe help empower you as in fact your friend too.

 Manroop Khela, Chief Transformation Officer at Santander UK said: ‘the hardest thing is getting people comfortable with being uncomfortable – big corporations have to get used to hiring managers who look, think and sound different to them.’
 Although a white, young female – I long for time where I look at a board of directors and I don’t see balding, grey old mem but I see mixture of genders, races and even social status.
 With this in mind, the pay gaps can arise due other factors such as race, disability or socio-economic background, can actually be wider piece to the puzzle but rarely get as much air time, largely because they’re not as easy to address as well as measure or quantify.